Category: ethics

 Everyone believes in freedom — until everyone finds out what freedom actually means.
 Then almost no one believes in it.

 Freedom means you are left alone; you are neither helped nor hindered.
-That’s all it means.
+And that’s all it means.

 Rightwing politicos and leftwing politicos don’t usually agree on specifics, but they do often agree on principle: namely, that government’s proper sphere of authority does extend beyond protection against the initiation of force.